-Welcome to the fourth installment of our biweekly, members-only Sludge newsletter to let you know about the sludgiest characters in politics!
+Welcome to the fifth installment of our biweekly, members-only Sludge newsletter to let you know about the sludgiest characters in politics!

 I’m senior investigative reporter Alex Kotch, and I’ll be hosting this SLUDGE REPORT.

 Here are the 10 sludgiest political figures in the last two weeks.

 10. Kristi Boswell, former farm lobbyist-turned-USDA official-turned-Kushner adviser

 First, former American Farm Bureau lobbyist Boswell joined Trump’s Dept. of Agriculture to advise Sec.
 Sonny Perdue on foreign worker visa matters.
 Now she’s working with the president’s son-in-law on the same immigration issues, almost certainly a push to make sure the flow of cheap labor from Latin America doesn’t slow down.
 (Charlotte Observer)